 The Sonos Beam (Gen 2) is better than the Sonos Ray.
 The Beam is a 5.0 setup with better soundstage and surround performances, and unlike the Ray, it has Dolby Atmos support.
 It has a more extended low-bass, so you feel more rumble in the mix.
 There's HDMI connectivity and built-in voice assistant support, which the Ray lacks.
 However, the Ray is a more affordable option, and it's still a pretty decent choice for vocal-centric TV shows and music.

 The Sonos Beam (Gen 2) is better than the Yamaha YAS-209.
 The Sonos is a better-built 5.0 setup that supports Dolby Atmos content.
 It also has better soundstage, center, and surround performances.
 Its compact design may be more suitable for some users.
-That said, the 2.1 Yamaha has a dedicated sub that can reproduce a more extended low-bass.
+However, the 2.1 Yamaha has a dedicated sub that can reproduce a more extended low-bass.
 Unlike the Sonos, it also has a Full HDMI In port for high-quality passthrough.

 The Sonos Beam (Gen 2) is better than the Bose Smart Soundbar 300.
 The Sonos is a better-built 5.0 setup.
 It has better soundstage and surround performances.
 Unlike the Bose, it supports Dolby Atmos content.
 Also, there are more sound enhancement features, like room correction.
 That said, only the 3.0 Bose supports Bluetooth connectivity.